damianmcclure/CryptCord/README.md

 2) Share this key with another person (preferrably thru another platform so discord doesn't see your messages)
 3) Type a message
 4) To toggle between Encryption and Decryption, press ALT+Enter.
-X) If you want your roles/servername/descriptions to be encrypted, type the text in the message, encrypt it, and then copy paste it to the role/servername/description box. it will auto decrypt those too.
+5) If you want your roles/servername/descriptions to be encrypted, type the text in the message, encrypt it, and then copy paste it to the role/servername/description box. it will auto decrypt those too.

 ## About
 There's multiple reasons you might wanna use this.